 Painful emotions only become chronic (as in nothing you do ever works to make you feel better) if your emotional control switch is switched on and as such you are in resistance to the emotion you feel.
 This is the difference between temporary discomfort and long-term suffering.
 That being said, even though you, like me, have most likely adopted spiritual practice as a way to feel better, it is my hope that your own practice eventually brings you to the point where feeling better is no longer your goal.
 It is my hope that your new goal becomes to develop a beautifully rich and positive relationship with feeling itself, no matter what emotion it is that you happen to be feeling.

 Today, I have a message for the world.
-Today, I do not feel the impact of the arrows shot at me.
-As is always the case with a truly great cause, my path through life feels bigger than me today.
+My path through life feels bigger than me today.
 This is the key to putting yourself out into the world when tomatoes are thrown and people call for your public execution.
 You have to see that life is bigger than your life.
 Under the arc of the sky that contains this tiny world in a never-ending scope of galaxy, you must see the faces of the people in your vision of the future smiling.
 Smiling as they live into the benefit of your bravery.
 You must see their faces clearer than the faces of those who scream at you to end your march forward.
 You must walk with grace, with your head held high, through a battlefield of cowardice.
 Let the blood you spill there, bless the ground with the bravery it carries through your veins.
 Let it kiss and love the earth.
 Let it serve as fertilizer for the future.
 It is not a sacrifice when you love enough.
 And when you lose the vision of your faith behind a veil of illusion that tells you that you are separate from those faces, when you are tempted to let them fade in favor of your individual life, stand and walk.
 Your body pierced by their arrows, your ears needled by their words, stand and walk through that battlefield of cowardice.
 Set that veil on fire.
 Let your bravery burn it like a flag belonging to your enemy.
 Watch it burn until you can once again see their faces.
 Until you can once again feel the sovereignty of your voice screaming above the crowd “I will never surrender for life is bigger than my life.”